2022 Election Information

 Vote by Mail

 Massachusetts voters now have the option to vote early by mail in all elections, with no excuse required.
 To request your Vote by Mail ballot, submit a signed application to your local election office.
-You may download a 2022 Vote by Mail Application by following the following links for English or Spanish versions of the form.
-A Chinese version of the application will be posted as soon as we have it available.
+You may download a 2022 Vote by Mail Application by following the following links for English, Spanish, and Chinese versions of the form.

 If a voter is unable to download and/or print the form, any written request with an original signature is an acceptable application.
 Simply write a signed note to apply for a ballot.